awu626/STAT-4830-project/report6.md

 ## Implementation strategy
 We will use standardized test datasets (MMLU, ARC, SAT/GRE datasets), and tokenize these reasoning-based questions.
 We are currently using the A100 GPU to train on Llama 3 (8B), which delivers reasonable speeds.

+We are also training one on FLAN-T5 by Google, which is a text-to-text transformer that is pretrained on certain things.
+We will be fine tuning this.

 ## Validation methods
 We will look at the score the tuned model is able to achieve on We will evaluate model performance using: